Trump skips town, but still focus of competing rallies in DC

 Trump was spending the weekend at his golf club in New Jersey before attending the U.N.
 General Assembly next week.

-Later, in front of the Lincoln Memorial, thousands of juggalos, as supporters of the rap group Insane Clown Posse are known, readied for a concert and rally.
-They intended to push their demand that the FBI rescind its classification of juggalos as a “loosely organized hybrid gang.”
+Later, in front of the Lincoln Memorial, juggalos, as supporters of the rap group Insane Clown Posse are known, rallied and readied for a concert.
+They are pushing their demand that the FBI rescind its classification of juggalos as a “loosely organized hybrid gang.”

-The rap duo has developed an intensely devoted fan base over the course of a 25-year career.
+The rap duo has developed an intensely devoted fan base over the course of a 25-year career, and some fans held signs that said, “Music is Not a Crime.”

 A 2011 report by the Justice Department’s Gang Task Force placed the juggalos, who favor extensive tattoos and outlandish face paint, in the same classification as overtly violent gangs such as the Bloods and the Crips.